Microsoft announces new & exciting features in Teams

 Benefits of Keyboard shortcuts

 Ctrl-Shift-K on Windows or ⌘-Shift-K on macOS allows users to raise or lower their hands during the meeting.
 The raise hand feature enables users to submit their queries or add their comments without interrupting the flow of the meeting.
-This feature has thus been very beneficial as it is pretty easy to use and does not break the flow of the discussion.
+This new teams feature has thus been very beneficial as it is pretty easy to use and does not break the flow of the discussion.

 A few days back, Microsoft announced that the video gallery would soon be increased from 9 (3*3) to 49 (7*7) and now they made it live.
 In the meeting controls, you can see an option to select the large gallery.
 So, if more than 10 participants share the video in your meeting, the large gallery option will be enabled.
 To choose a large gallery, go to ‘More Options (…)’ in the meeting controls and select a large gallery.